QuaSi-Software/Documentation/docs/resie_input_file_format.md

 * `csv_time_unit` (`String`): Time unit for the time stamp of the CSV file.
 Has to be one of: `seconds`, `minutes`, `hours`, `date`.
 Defaults to `date`.
 * `csv_output_keys` (`Union{String, Dict{String, List{String}}}`): Specifications for CSV output file.
 See [section "Output specification (CSV-file)"](resie_input_file_format.md#output-specification-csv-file) for details.
 * `csv_output_weather` (`Boolean`): (Optional) If true, the weather data read in from a given weather file is exported to the CSV file.
 Defaults to `false`.
+* `write_csv_continuously` (`Boolean`): (Optional) If true, CSV output will be written continuously, meaning in every time step.
+Activating this function will ensure partial output if the simulation fails during execution, however it also incurs a substantial performance penalty due to frequent file access.
+Defaults to `false`.
 * `auxiliary_info` (`Boolean`): If true, will write additional information about the current run to a markdown file.
 * `auxiliary_info_file` (`String`): (Optional) File path to where the additional information will be written.
 Defaults to `./output/auxiliary_info.md`.
 * `auxiliary_plots` (`Boolean`): If true, ReSiE will create additional plots of components, if available (currently only available for geothermal probe).
 Defaults to `false`.